 One of the biggest challenges of using energy-efficient windows is finding a material that can effectively insulate your interiors without sacrificing any daylighting efforts you may have in place.
 Daylighting is the process of maximizing the amount of natural sunlight in a home or workplace to reduce energy costs in electric lighting and promote a healthier environment.

 Windows play a key role in any daylighting plan.
-Unfortunately, striking a balance between solar heat gain and daylighting can be a difficult task.
-Let our experts at Woodbridge Home Exteriors give you a few tips on how to incorporate daylighting in your home with the use of the right windows.
+Unfortunately, striking a balance between solar heat gain and daylighting can be difficult.
+Let our experts at Woodbridge Home Solutions give you a few tips on how to incorporate daylighting in your home with the use of the right windows.

-While the glass panes are typically the main focus for many homeowners, the frame can also be equally important.
-For example, vinyl windows have high insulation ratings which can contribute somewhat to reducing heat gain to compensate for lower-rated panes.
-Finding the right materials is all about experience so don’t hesitate to consult with your contractor about how to choose the ideal combination of materials to meet your daylighting goals.
+While glass panes are typically the primary focus for many homeowners, the frame can also be equally important.
+For example, vinyl windows have high insulation ratings, which can contribute somewhat to reducing heat gain to compensate for lower-rated panes.
+Finding suitable materials is all about experience, so don’t hesitate to consult with your contractor about choosing the ideal combination of materials to meet your daylighting goals.

 More Isn’t Always Better